collabnix/kubelabs/Logging101/filebeat-sidecar.md

 ```

 You should see two containers being described by this command under the `Containers` section.
 Watch as the state of both containers goes from `pending` to `running`.
 When the container running the sleep command goes to a `successful` state, the container running filebeat should immediately.
 Both pods will then go into a `Terminating` state before the pod itself terminates and leaves.

+This brings us to the end of this section on logging with filebeat sidecars.
+You can use the same concept with similar tools such as fluentd if you plan to scale up your jobs/logs massively.
+Just make sure that there are no bottlenecks in any other points such as logstash and elasticsearch.